Brian M. Davies, Assistant Professor in the Dept. of Physics at Western Illinois University

 Links to online resources and some physics journals of interest to physics students.

-I currently serve as the Secretary of the Board of Directors of the Macomb Food Co-op (which is incorporated under the Illinois Co-op statutes, and still in the planning stage).
+I currently serve as the Secretary of the Board of Directors of the Macomb Food Co-op (which now has an online ordering system, see the website).

 For the panel discussion (April 22, 2010) of the film Carbon Nation,